supercollider/sc3-plugins/README.md

 WARNING: on OSX, if you want to install into `CMAKE_INSTALL_PREFIX`, you have to specify it by disabling the `IN_PLACE_BUILD` cmake option which defaults to ON (see below).

-**Note:** for SuperCollider <=3.9.0: supernova on MACOS and Windows searches for plugins in the Extension/plugins folder and not like scsynth in the Extension folder.
-If supernova cannot find the SC3plugins make sure they are in the correct place (i.e. Extension/plugins).
+**Note for SuperCollider < 3.9.1** The Supernova server on macOS and Windows incorrectly searches for plugins in the `/Extensions/plugins` directory.
+The scsynth server correctly searches for plugins in `/Extensions`.
+If Supernova is unable to find the sc3-plugins, make sure that they are located in `/Extensions/plugins`.

 ### Cmake Options